 The creation of the Straz Center, in many ways, launched the transformation of the Carthage campus.
 Shortly after its creation came the N.E.
 Tarble Athletic and Recreation Center (2001) and Hedberg Library (2002).
 The A.W.
 Clausen Center for World Business opened in the north wing of the Straz Center in 2004.

-In Spring 2014, Carthage began a major renovation of the 70,000-square-foot David A. Straz, Jr. Center for the Natural and Social Sciences, including a new 35,000-square-foot wing to the south and east, embracing the center’s lakeside location.
+In 2014-2015, Carthage embarked on a major renovation of the 70,000-square-foot David A. Straz, Jr. Center for the Natural and Social Sciences, including a new 35,000-square-foot wing to the south and east, embracing the center’s lakeside location.
 The new Science Center opened in August 2015.
 The renovations increased classroom and laboratory space by 40 percent, and provides new ways for students and faculty to collaborate on forefront research.